mainej/schema-voyager/doc/installation-and-usage.md

 clojure -X:schema standalone
 ```

-By default this will generate a web page called `schema-voyager.html` in the current directory.
+This will generate a web page called `schema-voyager.html` in the current directory, by default.
 You can modify this by setting `:output-path`:

 ```clojure